 Enterprises will drive internal adoption of innovative technology, mobility and innovative interfaces such as wearables as workforce enablers; at the same time as consumer goods and services plateau in terms of ui, quality and functionality.
 The exception is voice (no not VR except for entertainment) which has user value beyond novelty.
 You’ll start to see people talk to do on phones rather than push and touch interaction on the high streets; it’ll start getting noisy out there and what stuff looks like will decline in importance.
 Generally, though anything new will get matured in a work environment rather than in a domestic one before being productised for the consuming masses.

-Because of the new work front for innovation, enterprise will be where the cool kids are and the behemoths of productivity software would revolutionise their offerings will be the new digital darlings.
-UX will grow into and back to its socio-technical roots, making work better, more enjoyable and hopefully steering those integrators in the right direction and doing generally useful good stuff with new ui.
+Because of the new work front for innovation, enterprise will be where the cool kids are and the behemoths of productivity software will need to revolutionise their offerings to become the new digital darlings.
+SD will grow into and back to its socio-technical roots, making work better, more enjoyable and hopefully steering those integrators in the right direction and doing generally useful good stuff with new ui.

-Safe will overtake cool as driver for adoption and use spawning a new design field
+Safe and boring will overtake cool as driver for adoption and use spawning a new design field

 The robustness, clarity and visibility of organisations trustworthiness and security will become a primary part of the customer proposition and a constant draw on organisations resources.
-Unlike performance, which is a non-designed part of the user experience, security and trust will become part of the UX designers domain.
+Unlike performance, which is a non-designed part of the user experience, security and trust will become part of the digital designers domain and a brand value.

 Indeed, security will become its own design domain with discrete practices, language and practitioner based community e.g. User Security Designer.
-UX will need to support this shift by seamlessly integrating security and safety features, cues and signposts to help users build trust and know how to deal with risks.
+SD will need to support this shift by seamlessly integrating security and safety features, cues and signposts to help users build trust and know how to deal with risks.
+If security is the bottom of Maslow’s experience pyramid then brand trust is probably on the next tier.
+We can already see the mild backlash against short-shelf life products and services and the wish for stuff that lasts beyond the next sales cycle; that will continue and morph into digital ecology in the mid-term.

 Huge growth in adoption outside of the trendy fringe(s)

-For UX that means tackling the full range of platforms and devices to not just deliver omni-channel experience for the few but reach for the masses.
+For digital design, that means tackling the full range of platforms and devices to not just deliver omni-channel experience for the few but reach for the masses.
 Localisation will re-emerge as a delivery capability, this time done locally rather than centrally.
-Expect to see more middling UX too as mass adoption becomes more important than design awards.
+Expect to see more middling SD too as mass adoption becomes more important than design awards.
 Lastly, Android will go big and go wide globally.

 Design gets automated, personal and ahem…a bit boring

-For UX this will see the emergence of the Design Scientist:
+For SD this will see the emergence of the Design Scientist:

 ‘Design Scientists will tweak the values, select the parameters and apply relevant aesthetics models for the system to work with rather than working up stuff and passing over to developers.
 They’ll probably build generative experiential programmes based on gestalt principles rather than rendering.
 Design Thinking will be a filter to apply just as Monochrome, Novelty and Complexity will be.
 Anything transient like fashion will go to the way of machines and stuff will move and change at clock speed rather than good old seasons.’